education.vic.gov.au

 Student discipline and management of challenging student behaviours

-The NSSP must have its own student inclusion and engagement guidelines that are consistent with the department policy requirements.
-The NSSP is required to report to the school any significant behavioural or discipline issues.
+The NSSSFSP must have its own student inclusion and engagement guidelines that are consistent with the department policy requirements.
+The NSSSFSP is required to report to the school any significant behavioural or discipline issues.

-The NSSP is required to respond to challenging student behaviours in accordance with department policies and procedures.
-Advice can be found at Behaviour — Schools.
+The NSSSFSP is required to respond to challenging student behaviours in accordance with department policies and procedures.
+Advice can be found at Behaviour – Schools.

 School staff must:

-• work directly with the NSSP in relation to any student discipline or behaviour issue
+• work directly with the NSSSFSP in relation to any student discipline or behaviour issue

 Disability discrimination obligations

-The NSSP is responsible for complying with various legal obligations including the obligation to make reasonable adjustments for students with disabilities and not to unlawfully discriminate against students with disabilities.
+The NSSSFSP is responsible for complying with various legal obligations including the obligation to make reasonable adjustments for a student with disability and not to unlawfully discriminate against a student with disability.

-School staff must ensure that the NSSP is aware of any information that the school is in possession of relating to a student’s disability and educational needs.
+School staff must ensure that the NSSSFSP is provided with any information relating to a student’s disability and educational needs.

 Koorie students